Strategic Nuclear Energy Infrastructure and Global Influence

 Historically, leaps from cartridges to disks to digital storefronts changed how games were built and sold.
 Cross-play and live service models emerged alongside social platforms, expanding communities.

-Contemporary hits like Genshin Impact show how creators extend lifecycles with seasonal content and toolkits for communities.
+Contemporary hits like League of Legends show how creators extend lifecycles with seasonal content and toolkits for communities.
 New IP are launching smaller, iterating quickly, and scaling with feedback loops.

 Education increasingly overlaps with play—universities host esports, modding becomes a training ground, and engines are taught in classrooms.
-As tools become simpler, hardware makers from South Asia will prototype the next breakout worlds.
+As tools become simpler, indie studios from Oceania will prototype the next breakout worlds.

 Beyond rendering and frame rates, a sense of agency is what players remember.
 Designers who respect that agency will lead the medium forward.